 - Part-time positions are available from most of the HCHC administration departments.
-Students awarded Work-Study and interested in on-campus jobs may find a listing of openings on this website.
+Students awarded Work/Study and interested in on-campus jobs may find a listing of openings here.

 Where are the job postings listed?

 Historically in the first two weeks of school, position openings will be posted on the school's website and the job boards located in the Condakes Cafeteria and in the Human Resources office.
-Human Resources is located in Administration Building, 2nd floor.
+Human Resources is located on the secind floor of the Administration Building.

-Once approved, the student will be notified of the approval via email by Michael Kirchmaeir, Director of Financial Aid & Scholarships.
+Once approved, the student will be notified of the approval via email by Michael Kirchmaeir, Director of Financial Aid and Scholarships.
 The email will include a link to the listing of available positions.

-The student will then have the opportunity to peruse the open job listings and to contact the “contact person” assigned to any jobs that may be of interest.
+The student will then have the opportunity to peruse the open job listings and reach out to the contact person assigned to any jobs that may be of interest.

-The contact person will notify the candidate directly via e-mail to arrange an interview and will also notify the candidate directly if he/she has been accepted or not accepted for the position.
+The contact person will notify the candidate directly via e-mail to arrange an interview and will also notify the candidate directly if he or she has been accepted or not accepted for the position.

-If selected, the candidate must have the job contact sign the Work-Study application.
-He/she must then complete and submit the following forms to the Human Resources office, which is located in the Administration Building.
+If selected, the candidate must have the job contact sign the Work/Study application.
+He or she must then complete and submit the following forms to the Human Resources office.
 Each of these forms can be accessed through this website or from the Human Resources Department and requires completion only once during the academic year, regardless of how many jobs the student may apply for.